sequenceiq/glance-cli/README.md

 OpenStack glance client in a container.

 ## Usage

+To authenticate the client, set the various `OS_XXX` env variables, than pass them to the Docker container by:

 ```
 docker run -it \